Lionel Tan

-Lionel Tan Han Wei (陈汉玮, born 5 June 1997), better known as Lionel Tan or just Lionel, is a Singaporean professional footballer who plays either as a centre-back or right-back for Singapore Premier League club Lion City Sailors and the Singapore national team.
+Lionel Tan Han Wei (陈汉玮, born 5 June 1997) is a Singaporean professional footballer who plays either as a centre-back or right-back for Singapore Premier League club Lion City Sailors and the Singapore national team.

 Lionel was with the National Football Academy after graduating from Singapore Sports School.
 In 2016, Lionel started his career with Home United's Prime League team.
 Subsequently, in 2017, he moved to Hougang United.
 His performance at the youth level led to him being nominated for the 2014 Dollah Kassim Award although he did not win it in the end.

 Club career

 Youth

 Lionel started his career with National Football Academy (NFA) U-18 team in 2015 after his graduation from the Singapore Sports School.
 He had hoped to move on to the Garena Young Lions squad following his exploits with the NFA.
 However, when no such move arose, Tan jumped at the chance to be reunited with Robin Chitrakar at Home United's Prime League squad.